ageev/Gandi_DDNS/README.md

 # BONUS
 ## Gandi script to search for a short domain names - gandi_check_domain.py
-https://github.com/ageev/others/blob/master/5_symbols_domains.log - example of the output
-don't forget to put your token to gandi_check_domain.cfg (see .cfg file at the repo as an example.
+https://github.com/ageev/others/blob/master/5_symbols_domains.log - example of the output. /n don't forget to put your token to gandi_check_domain.cfg (see .cfg file at the repo as an example.
 You need only token here)